iliabylich/iliabylich.github.io/_posts/2015-05-14-experimental-mysql-http-api-and-ruby.markdown

 ## Playing with CRUD endpoint

-If we need to work with MySQL over HTTP API (let's imagine for a second that this is the only available way to fetch the data) we need something like ActiveResource (https://github.com/rails/activeresource).
+If we need to work with MySQL over HTTP API (let's imagine for a second that this is the only available way to fetch the data) we need something like [ActiveResource](https://github.com/rails/activeresource).

 ActiveResourse is a gem for building ActiveRecord-like classes that actually fetch data over HTTP API.